-The word of God came to John son of Zechariah in the wilderness.[4]
+The word of God (ῥῆμα θεοῦ) came to John son of Zechariah in the wilderness.[4] here is a poignant reminder of the formation of Israel as a people in the exodus and hopes for restoration in a new exodus.
 John has received a special call, which Luke reinforces by using the traditional prophetic "call" formula.
 The list of the proud and powerful is in sharp contrast with the introduction of John, son of Zechariah, who was simply "in the wilderness."
 However, John's access to power comes from a different, non-Roman source.
 The urbanity of the Roman powers contrasts with the rural setting that John's power gives him.
 Into this secular and religious world of highly recognizable authorities, Luke introduces the unlikely figure of "John, son of Zechariah."
 After all the historical references, Luke's superscription enigmatically highlights the striking contrast between the perceived power brokers who occupy the political and religious mountaintops and the Lord's servant who wanders humbly in the wilderness and receives God's word.
 His prophetic career will have worldwide impact.

 Verses 3-6, which depend upon Mark, presents John as one sent from God to prepare for the inauguration of the period of salvation.